What are common signs and symptoms of polycystic ovary syndrome (PCOS)?

-How can combination birth control pills be used to treat women with PCOS?
+How can combined hormonal birth control pills be used to treat women with PCOS?

-Combination birth control pills can be used for long-term treatment in women with PCOS who do not wish to become pregnant.
-Combination pills contain both estrogen and progestin.
-Birth control pills regulate the menstrual cycle and reduce hirsutism and acne by decreasing androgen levels.
+Combined hormonal birth control pills can be used for long-term treatment in women with PCOS who do not wish to become pregnant.
+Combined hormonal pills contain both estrogen and progestin.
+These birth control pills regulate the menstrual cycle and reduce hirsutism and acne by decreasing androgen levels.
 They also decrease the risk of endometrial cancer.

 What effect can weight loss have on women with PCOS?